Explore Our Natural Landscapes

 Hobbs Fern Sanctuary (NH)

-Explore this exceptional 240-acre natural area, which hosts more than 40 types of ferns, including several rare species and unusual wood fern hybrids
+Explore this exceptional 250-acre natural area, which hosts more than 40 types of ferns, including several rare species and unusual wood fern hybrids.

-Highlights: See a wood fern swamp and acres of boreal spruce-fir forest dotted with beaver ponds and wetlands.
+Highlights: See a sugar maple rich mesic deciduous forest, rich slope, and acres of boreal spruce-fir forest dotted with wetlands.

-This 260-acre property hosts more than 40 varieties of ferns, including several rare species and unusual wood fern hybrids.
-An enriched slope and ledge host an abundance of maidenhair fern (Adiantum pedatum), bulblet fragile fern (Cystopteris bulbifera), and silvery false spleenwort (Deparia acrostichoides), as well as hepatica (Anemone spp.), bloodroot (Sanguinaria canadensis), and spring-beauty (Claytonia caroliniana).You'll also find a wood fern swamp with multiple species of shinleaf (Pyrola ssp.) and showy lady's-slipper (Cypripedium reginae), and acres of boreal spruce-fir forest dotted with beaver ponds and unique wetlands.
+This 250-acre property hosts more than 20 species of ferns, including several rare species and unusual wood fern hybrids.
+An enriched slope and ledge host an abundance of maidenhair fern (Adiantum pedatum), bulblet fragile fern (Cystopteris bulbifera), and silvery false spleenwort (Deparia acrostichoides), as well as hepatica (Anemone spp.), bloodroot (Sanguinaria canadensis), and spring-beauty (Claytonia caroliniana).You'll also find acres of spruce-fir forest dotted with boreal wetlands.

 The sanctuary entrance is to the rear of a small house on the right side of the road, directly across from Hubberton Road.
 (If you pass the Lyman Town Hall on the left or the Grange Hall on the right, you have gone one house too far.)
 The house is white with green trim.
-There is a screened-in porch on the front of the house: on the porch is a sign that says Sunnybank.
-Park in the driveway of this house.
+There is a screened-in porch on the front of the house.
+Park on the lawn to the left of the house.
 The trails begin to the left of the open garage.
-Lyman Road is a very twisty and windy road with many forks—stay on the main road for 5 miles.
+Lyman Road is a very twisty, winding road with many forks—stay on the main road for 5 miles.

 Steward: Bud Sechler, Ecological Programs Coordinator: fsechler@NativePlantTrust.org, 508-877-7630, x3203